 Where it becomes clear that a student will not meet the academic or other specific progression requirements for a research degree programme, Schools and/or the Research Degrees Board may require a student to terminate their study during the academic session.
-This procedure is set out in the Guidance on Exclusion from a Research Degree during an Academic Session set out in the Research Student Assessment Policies and Procedures Handbook.
 In such cases the student will have the same rights as apply under the Appeals procedure.

-A7 Examinations

-A7.1 Principles
+A7 Examinations A7.1 Principles